 Typically whole life insurance costs more than term life insurance.
 The average life insurance rates are greater on whole life insurance policies because they have some type of cash value buildup, and traditional term life insurance policies do not.

-Cost Of Whole Life Insurance Vs. Term Life Males And Females, 20, 30, And 40 Years-Old
+Comparison Of Whole Life Insurance Vs. Term Life Insurance for Males And Females, 20, 30, And 40 Years-Old

 |Gender||Age||30 YR Term Life $250,000||Whole Life $250,000|